Permissioned-AI/.github/profile/README.md

-# Permissioned AI
+# Wise Counsel

-Welcome to Permissioned AI, an AI-based company that specializes in building tools and custom large language models for professionals across various fields.
+Welcome to Wise Counsel, an AI-based company that specializes in building tools and custom large language models for professionals across various fields.
 Our goal is to develop next-generation AI agents that can assist professionals in enhancing their efficiency and work quality.

 ## What We Do